 Around midnight, Maestro’s apprentices visit each person and perform the soplado in which rose water and mapacho smoke is blown on participants.
-Ceremony then continues as long as people feel the medicine, usually to about 2 or 3 am.
+Ceremony then continues as long as people feel the medicine, usually to about 2 am.

 After soplado, the floor is open for any participant to sing.
 If you think you might want to offer a song in gratitude to the plants, prepare one in advance.
 You can learn one of Maestro’s icaros, which can be found here, or another icaro.
 You can also sing a more conventional song or one you have especially composed.
 Just make sure that whatever you sing is soothing because some people may feel the medicine late into the night.
 Signal that you are about to sing by taking an audible intake of breath.

 When the Ayahuasca wears off, you may want to engage in conversations with others.
 Make sure you whisper so that you don’t disturb participants still feeling the medicine.